Old Great Bulgaria: Establishment

 Between 630 and 635, Khan Kubrat managed to unite the Onogur Bulgars with the tribes of the Kutrigurs and Utigurs under a single rule, creating a powerful confederation which was referred to by the medieval authors in Western Europe as Old Great Bulgaria, or Patria Onoguria.
 According to some scholars, it is more correctly called the Onogundur-Bulgar Empire.

 Some scholars assume that it stretched as far west as the Pannonian Plain and included among its subjects some of the Pannonian Avars.
 It is presumed that Kubrat's capital was the ancient city of Phanagoria on the Taman Peninsula.
 Kubrat's grave was discovered in 1912 at Pereshchepina, Ukraine.

 Khan Kubrat

 According to the Nominalia of the Bulgarian khans, Kubrat was from the royal clan Dulo and a rightful heir to the Bulgar throne.
-He was awarded the title of patrician (honorary, high title for a nobleman) by the Byzantine emperor Heraclius.
+He was awarded the title of honorary patrician by the Byzantine emperor Heraclius.
 Hermann Zotenberg (1883), while translating John of Nikiu's Chronicles from Old Ethiopian, intentionally replaced the name Qetrades to Kubrat.
 Since then, the historiography holds a misconception that Kubrat was raised and baptized by the Byzantine court, while John's character Qetrades has no real-life connection to the ruler of the Great Bulgaria Kubrat.